greendw/AntabGMVA/README.md

 This program is very easy to use.
 Example datasets for the tutorial are at [examples/](https://github.com/greendw/AntabGMVA/tree/main/examples).

+## Citation
+If you use this program in your publication, please cite ASCL:TBD

 ## Contact Info.
 About the Code
 * Daewon Kim (Max-Planck-Institut für Radioastronomie; MPIfR)